Nov 09, 2021

 - Look for the option to set your domain’s nameservers.
 Every registrar has a different way of doing this.
 However, in general, you can find the appropriate settings on the menu called Domain Management, or Domain Overview, or something along those lines.

-- In hPanel, go to Domains -> [your domain name] -> DNS.
-Select the Use my own nameservers option.
+- In hPanel, go to Domains -> [your domain name] -> DNS / Nameservers.
+Expand Change Nameservers and select the Change nameservers option.

 You should see several fields, such as Nameserver 1 (primary nameserver), Nameserver 2 (secondary nameserver), that will most likely be filled with Hostinger’s default nameservers.